-An abstraction function maps each state of the implementation T to a state of the specification S. For example, each state of the wbcache module gets mapped to a state of the memory module.
-The abstraction function explains how to interpret each state of the implementation as a state of the specification.
+An abstraction function maps each state of the code T to a state of the spec S. For example, each state of the wbcache module gets mapped to a state of the memory module.
+The abstraction function explains how to interpret each state of the code as a state of the spec.
 For example, Figure 3 depicts part of the abstraction function from wbcache to memory.
 Here is its definition in Spec, copied from handout 5.

 FUNC AF()

 $$\rightarrow$$

-M = RET (\ a | c!a => c(a) [\] m(a) )
+M = RET (\ a | c!a $\rightarrow$ c(a) [\] m(a) )